jozefmery/Project-Boids/README.txt

     cd client
     npm run build

-Now it is possible to use the client by opening the index.html inside the build directory.
+Now it is possible to use the client by opening the index.html inside the build/ directory.

 Building the client and desktop application (using electron):